EU, Japan to seek trade deal despite carmaker fears

 Struggling to resolve a three-year debt crisis, Europe's push for an accord is part of its ambition to supplement stagnant domestic consumer demand with free-trade pacts with major economies.

-A deal with South Korea came into effect last year, one with Canada is near completion, and preliminary talks are underway for an agreement with the United States.
+A deal with South Korea came into effect last year, one with Canada is near completion; and preliminary talks are under way for one with the United States.

-Japan was the European Union's seventh-largest trading partner in 2011, accounting for 116 billion euros (94 billion pounds) in goods trade.
+Japan is the European Union's third-largest trading partner after the United States and China, accounting for 150 billion euros a year in trade in goods and services.
 The EU and Japan are together responsible for a third of global economic output.

 The Japanese business group Keidanren welcomed the deal.